hamvocke/dotfiles/vim/README.md

 If you decide to go with Vundle you need to install all plugins once.
 Simply start vim and run `:PluginInstall` to install all declared plugins.

-## Autocompletion (via YouCompleteMe)
-To enable autocompletion in vim you need to setup `YouCompleteMe` properly.
-If you don't need autocompletion you should get rid of the `YouCompleteMe` plugin in the `.vimrc`.
-If you want to use it make sure to follow the [installation instructions](http://vimawesome.com/plugin/youcompleteme#installation) for your operating system.

-Usually, this boils down to running `:PluginInstall` once and then executing the plugin's `install.py` with the desired languages passed as parameters.
-For example:

-    cd ~/.vim/bundle/youcompleteme
-    ./install.py